-How to use bubble and screen effects in iMessage
+Put a flourish in your next iMessage with bubble and screen effects

-How do you make the bubbles slam or turn invisible, or the screen turn to lasers or fireworks?
-With iMessage effects!
+One thing that makes iPhone and iPad special is the Messages app.
+Aside from the "blue chat bubbles" that are all the rage with the kids, you can trigger fun effects on iMessages you send.

-Messages has gotten a makeover in iOS 11, and just like iOS 10, it focuses on bringing the fun.
-That includes new effects for iPhone or iPad that make bubbles slam, loud, gentle, or invisible, or turn the whole screen to balloons, confetti, lasers, fireworks, or shooting stars.
+That includes effects for iPhones or iPad that make text bubbles slam, loud, gentle, or invisible or turn the whole screen into balloons, confetti, lasers, fireworks, or shooting stars.

-Here's how to spruce up iMessage!
+Here's how to spruce up your iMessage on the best iPhones and best iPads, including the iPhone 13 Pro.

 How do I add bubble effects to my iMessages?